rust-lang/cargo/src/doc/src/reference/unstable.md

 ### Documentation updates

+> put this after `## Command-line overrides` before `## Config-relative paths`
+> to emphasize its special nature than other config keys.

+#### Including extra configuration files

+Configuration can include other configuration files using the top-level `include` key.
+This allows sharing configuration across multiple projects or splitting complex configurations into multiple files.

-#### `include`
+##### `include`

 * Type: array of strings or tables
 * Default: none
 * Environment: not supported

-Loads additional config files.
-Paths are relative to the config file that includes them.
+Loads additional configuration files.
+Paths are relative to the configuration file that includes them.
 Only paths ending with `.toml` are accepted.

 Supports the following formats: